FriendsOfSymfony/FOSHttpCache/doc/cache-invalidator.rst

 With tags you can group related representations so it becomes easier to invalidate them.
 You will have to make sure your web application adds the correct tags on all responses by setting the ``X-Cache-Tags`` header.
-The FOSHttpCacheBundle_ does does this for you when you’re using Symfony.
+The FOSHttpCacheBundle_ does this for you when you’re using Symfony.

 Assume you sent four responses: